 Individuals should keep in mind that while they are protected by solicitor-client privilege during a consultation, they are not considered a client until they retain the legal professional—this requires signing the retainer and providing any corresponding funds.

-Preparing For The Consultation
+Preparing For The Legal Consultation in Ontario

 - Your employment agreement;